psyked/portfolio-2018/content/posts/putting-our-component-library-on-a-diet/index.md

 > Generally speaking, the majority of website performance issues are Front-End problems, and not hardware or network issues.

 [**the Performance Golden Rule**
-_Yesterday I did a workshop at Google Ventures for some of their portfolio companies.
-I didn’t know how much performance…_www.stevesouders.com](https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/ "https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/")[](https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/)
+\_Yesterday I did a workshop at Google Ventures for some of their portfolio companies.
+I didn’t know how much performance…\_www.stevesouders.com](https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/ 'https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/')[](https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/)

 This single file is actually a React application which renders the whole page.
 It is render-blocking, meaning that it must be downloaded and parsed by the browser before anything on the page can display, and thus this one single file is one big problem for performance.